oddmario/NVIDIA-Fedora-Driver-Guide/README.md

 So first of all, make sure to have:
 - Version 555.42.02 or a higher version of the Nvidia driver
-- GNOME 46.1 or a higher version on your Ubuntu installation
+- GNOME 46.1 or a higher version on your Fedora installation

 then continue reading below to make the experience even smoother: